Abdullah8888/notification_hub/README.md

 ```
 Here's a breakdown of each part:

-`NotificationHub.instance`: This suggests that there is a singleton instance of a NotificationHub class.
-The instance is a common pattern used for creating a single, shared instance of a class.
+`NotificationHub.instance: This suggests that there is a singleton instance of a NotificationHub class.
+The instance is a common pattern used for creating a single, shared instance of a class.`

 `addSubscriber`: This method is likely used to subscribe an object (in this case, the current object, represented by `this`) to a specific notification channel.